4 Ways to Set Suggested Donation Amounts That Drive Conversions

 “There are two different psychological effects happening simultaneously.
 For instance, if a larger amount is suggested, people tend to donate more, even if they don’t donate the suggested amount.
 The default actually changes their frame of reference.
 So, if I am not donating the suggested amount of $200, then a $100 donation may seem like a better option than a $50 donation, because it is closer to the default.”

 This means that it’s important to test different suggested donation amounts to find the combination that maximizes contributions.
 You also want to compare the donation from one campaign against a previous campaign to ensure that you’re actually optimizing.

-How to Set Suggested Donation Amounts
+4 Tips to Set Suggested Donation Amounts

 Choosing the right donation amounts is an iterative process.
 You won’t get it right the first time.
 Here are five tips to send you in the right direction.

-1. Suggest Amounts That Are Relevant to Your Audience
+1. Suggest Amounts That are Relevant to Your Audience

 Even though you can use suggested donation amounts to influence your donors decisions, you can only nudge them so far.
-People won’t donate substantially more money than they intended just because they see some numbers on a page
+People won’t donate substantially more money than they intended just because they see some numbers on a page.

 If you review your data and learn that last year’s average donation amount was $20, it wouldn’t make sense to request a $500 donation this year.
 Unrealistic requests like this would actually lower your participation rate rather than drive higher donations.

 A great way to set suggested donations is to recommend amounts that are slightly higher than your previous average donation.
 For example, if last year’s average donation was $20, it would be smart to suggest donations of $5, $25, and $50.
 People who want to donate $20 would be more likely to increase their donation to $25 rather than reduce their donation all the way down to $5.